Saturday, 28 May 2022

 Thankfully, Alan is experienced in every kind of boat related problem and he managed to get the spud poles up and tie them up.

-About mid day, having sorted the spud pole problem, Alan took a road trip to Dover to look at the sea conditions.
+About mid day, Alan took a road trip to Dover to look at the sea conditions.
 The swell was too great.
 But around mid-day the following day, we looked at Marine Traffic website and saw that Xavier had taken to the seas and was approaching Deal.

 The plan was to reach Eastbourne tonight and Swanage tomorrow night.